This functionality is implemented using Javascript. It cannot work without it, etc...

 Q: What makes War Child USA different?

 War Child USA invests in long-term solutions that treat the causes of poverty and violence-not the symptoms.
-While many organizations focus on short-term needs in conflict and post-conflict contexts such as food, water, shelter and vaccinations, War Child’s programs address the fundamental structural deficits –in education, in human rights, in employment-that makes it possible for survivors of war to rebuild their communities and create an environment in which childhood can thrive.
+While many organizations focus on short-term needs in conflict and post-conflict contexts such as food, water, shelter and vaccinations, War Child’s programs address the fundamental structural deficits, focusing on three main pillars: education, justice, and opportunities.

 Q: What is War Child USA’s relationship to War Child Canada?